Assessment Feedback

 Feedback Time Savers

-Rubrics- Creating a rubric takes the time upfront but pays off in ease of use and time saved when grading students’ assignments.
+Rubrics- Creating a rubric takes time upfront but pays off in ease of use and time saved when grading students’ assignments.
 Use the canvas rubric grading tool for faster grading.

 Automatic Feedback- Create feedback for each question and/or answer when using Canvas quizzes.
 Feedback should move beyond the typical correct/incorrect so that students have the opportunity to learn from their mistakes.
-Add detailed information on incorrect answers to include the correct answer, and where to find the content in the course to review.
+Add detailed information on incorrect answers to include the correct answer and where to find the content in the course to review.

 Peer Feedback- Utilize peer editing as a feedback option.

-Canned Feedback- Compile a common list of feedback for each assignment and copy and paste to create feedback for students.
+Canned Feedback- Compile a common list of feedback for each assignment and copy and paste it to create feedback for students.
 This only works after the first time an assignment has been deployed.

 CATs- Use Classroom Assessment techniques to compile feedback and close the loop by sharing feedback with the students.